10 Things You Should Know About Using an Oil Boiler

 The prices of heating oil are competitive.
 Heating oil dealers are competing with each other, and this competition keeps prices as low as possible.
 At Oil 4 Wales we are always transparent about our prices and aim to keep them as low as we can for you!

-9. Your Oil Furnace Will Make You Feel More Secure
+9. Your Oil Boiler Will Make You Feel More Secure

 Have you ever been behind on your gas or light bill during the winter?
 If so, we imagine that the thought of having your gas or lights turned off terrified you.

-For several owners of oil furnaces, though, that fear is nonexistent.
+For several owners of oil boilers, though, that fear is nonexistent.
 They feel as if they have more control over their home’s temperature during the winter.

 They can just buy as much oil as they need when they need it.